-1. Go to Settings > Auto Backup.
-Click on to enable Auto Backup.
+1. Select Global from the drop-down list of Organization in the upper right corner.
+Go to Settings > Maintenance > Auto Backup.
+Click > to enable Auto Backup.

 2. Configure the following parameters to specify the rules of Auto Backup.
 Click Apply.